LUMC/fastqsplitter/docs/index.rst

 =============
 A simple application to split FASTQ files.

-The algorithm is a reimplementation from [biopet-fastqsplitter]( https://github.com/biopet/fastqsplitter).
-Fastqsplitter reads a fastq file.
+The algorithm is a reimplementation from `biopet-fastqsplitter
+<https://github.com/biopet/fastqsplitter>`_.
+Fastqsplitter reads a fastq
+file.
 It then splits the reads over the designated output files.

 This application does NOT work with multiline fastq sequences.

-fastqsplitter uses the excellent [xopen library by @marcelm]( https://github.com/marcelm/xopen).
-This determines by extension whether the file is compressed and allows for very fast compression and decompression of gzip files.
+fastqsplitter uses the excellent `xopen library by @marcelm
+<https://github.com/marcelm/xopen>`_.
+This determines by extension whether the
+file is compressed and allows for very fast compression and decompression of gzip files.